Officer injured, teen arrested after threat prompts lockdown at Melrose High School

 The student was arraigned in juvenile court on charges including assault and battery on a police officer.

 The student’s name was not released.
-It’s not clear when he will be allowed back to school.
+It is not clear when he will be allowed back to school.

 (Copyright (c) 2017 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)